Alex has spent a lifetime in the sewing industry

 Several of their more modern machines were design influenced in the 1980's by British designer, Ken Grange RDI FSI.

-Back in the early days Quitman's also had a depot at 4 to 7 Chiswell Street, Finsbury Square, London EC1.
+Back in the early days Quitman's also had a depot at 4 -7 Chiswell Street, Finsbury Square, London EC1.
 At the depot they had a team of skilled mechanics that could repair any machines returned under guarantee.
 Also they had premises just around the corner at 23/24 Little Britain in Newgate Street London, EC1.

 Unable to import machines from Germany around 1945-6, the importers, Quitman’s bought the rights to the Frister & Rossmann name so that they could continue with the brand name.
 From this point on Frister & Rossmann became a British registered trading name.